Enhancement of crossed Andreev reflection in a superconducting ladder connected to normal metal leads: NM-SC-NM with barriers

-\subsection{NM-SC-NM with barriers}
+\section{NM-SC-NM with barriers}

-\noi Theoretical calculations by Chtchelkatchev~\cite{cht03s} were done for a two-dimensional NM-SC-NM system with barriers at the junctions.
-We took the one-dimensional version of the NM-SC-NM set-up with barriers.
-We could reproduce their results qualitatively, i.e., cAR is enhanced by having barriers at the NM-SC interface.
-Fig.~\ref{fig-cAR-NSN} summarises results of our calculations on single-channel SC connected to two NM leads with barriers of strength $q_0=5k_F$ (where $k_F=\sqrt{2m\mu/\hbar^2}$).
+\noi Chtchelkatchev~\cite{cht03} has performed calculations for a two-dimensional NM-SC-NM system with barriers at the junctions.
+We study the one-dimensional version of the NM-SC-NM set-up with barriers here and reproduce their results qualitatively, i.e., show that cAR is enhanced by having barriers at the NM-SC interface.
+Fig.~\ref{fig-cAR-NSN} summarizes the results of our calculations on a single-channel SC connected to two NM leads with barriers of strength $q_0=5k_F$ (where $k_F=\sqrt{2m\mu/\hbar^2}$).
 The parameter $q_0$ enters the calculations through the BC: \beq \Do_x\psi(x)|_{x=\pm a+0} - \Do_x\psi(x)|_{x=\pm a-0}= q_{0}~\psi(\pm a). \eeq In certain narrow regions in the bias-$k_F a$ plane, cAR is enhanced.
-But the enhanced cAR contributions to the conductance are much smaller even in the theoretical calculations for a ballistic system ($0.15 \cdot 2 e^2/h$ being the largest value obtained in this set-up to the maximum possible value of $2 e^2/h$).
+But the enhanced cAR contributions to the conductance are much smaller even in the theoretical calculations for a ballistic system ($0.15 \cdot 2 e^2/h$ being the largest value obtained in this setup as opposed to the maximum possible value of $2 e^2/h$).
 The mechanism here is multiple back-and-forth reflections of the BdG quasiparticles in the SC due to the presence of barriers at the NS junctions.
 Though the spectrum is gapped, the evanescent BdG modes have some real component to their ``momenta" and that is what amounts to saying {\sl `multiple back-and-forth reflections'}.